 Sharing your customer journey map internally is vital; it helps employees see where their responsibilities come into play.
 It can also ensure your marketing, sales, and customer service employees are working towards the same goal and help them better understand the kind of clients and leads they’re working with.

 Having an accurate customer journey map can help you understand your current customers.

 It’s best to make revisions and updates to your customer journey maps.
-Implementing a constant refining process will help you find any roadblocks and ensure the process is working well.
+A constant refining process will help you find any roadblocks and ensure the process works well.